Eagle Lake and West Branch Railroad

-The Eagle Lake and West Branch Railroad was a forest railway built to transfer pulpwood between drainage basins in the Maine North Woods.
+The Eagle Lake and West Branch Railroad was a forest railway built to transfer pulpwood between drainage basins in the North Maine Woods.
 The railroad operated only a few years in a location so remote the steam locomotives were never scrapped and remain exposed to the elements at the site of the Eagle Lake Tramway.
 Its tracks were located in Penobscot County and Piscataquis County.
+The site of the railroad switch and the two locomotives are popularly known as the 'ghost trains'; they are the only two locomotives in any direction for over 100 miles.

 History

 Spruce forests of the Maine North Woods were a source of pulpwood throughout the 20th century.
 Trees were bucked into 4 ft lengths and loaded onto sleds towed by draft animals or log haulers to the nearest river or lake.
 Log drives would float the pulpwood logs to a downstream paper mill when the snow and ice melted.
 Pulpwood harvested in the upper Allagash River drainage was destined for Great Northern Paper Company paper mill on the West Branch Penobscot River in Millinocket.
 The problem was getting the pulpwood out of the north-flowing Allagash River into the east-flowing Penobscot River.